 The Ngawha Hot Springs is a great wet weather alternative if you get a bit of rain on your road trip like I did.

-These rustic springs consist of a number of small hot pools of varying temperatures with silt-laden water, there is even mud you can lather all over yourself and wash off in one of the pools.
+These rustic springs consist of many small hot pools of varying temperatures with silt-laden water, there is even mud you can lather all over yourself and wash off in one of the pools.

 I had a great time there, chatting with locals and other visitors while relaxing in the hot waters.